NIO-Design/Batch-Scripts/Speedy-Git/README.md

 *.bat
 ```

-3. Place the script file into the same __root__ repo __directory__ on your PC.
+:sunny: Place the script file into the same __root__ repo __directory__ on your PC.
 Just download the RAW version of "Speedy_Git.bat" into your desktop and then Copy & Paste.